Jainism: Etymology

-Jain Doctrine and Philosophy
+Jain doctrine and philosophy

-Ratnatraya (The Three Jewels)
+Ratnatraya (the three jewels)

 The hand symbolizes Ahiṃsā, the wheel dharmachakra, the resolve to halt saṃsāra (transmigration).

-The spiritual goal in Jainism is to reach moksha for ascetics, but for most Jain laypersons, it is to accumulate good karma that leads to better rebirth and a step closer to liberation.
-Purification of soul and liberation can be achieved through the three jewels (ratnatraya): samyak darśana, right vision or faith in the Jain teachings or scriptures, more specifically the seven tattvas; (Note: According to Padmanabh S. Jaini, samyak darśana is acceptance of the truth of soul (jīva).) samyak gyana, right knowledge and understanding of the Jain teachings, more specifically of self (jiva) and non-self (ajiva); and samyak charitra, correct conduct, behavior consistent with these teachinngs and the five vows.
-Jain texts often add samyak tapas (correct asceticism) as a fourth jewel, emphasizing belief in ascetic practices as the means to liberation (moksha).
+The salvational goal for ascetics is to reach moksha (liberation), while for most Jain laypersons it is to accumulate good karma that leads to better rebirth and a step closer to liberation.
+Purification of the soul and liberation are held to be achievable through the three jewels (ratnatraya): samyak darśana, (right vision or faith in the Jain teachings or scriptures, more specifically the seven tattvas); (Note: According to Padmanabh S. Jaini, samyak darśana is acceptance of the truth of soul (jīva).) samyak gyana, (right knowledge and understanding of the Jain teachings, more specifically of self (jiva) and non-self (ajiva)); and samyak charitra, (correct conduct, behavior consistent with these teachinngs and the five vows.)
+Jain texts often add "samyak tapas" (correct asceticism) as a fourth jewel, emphasizing ascetic practices as the means to liberation (moksha).
 The four jewels are called Moksha Marga (the path of liberation).

-The core of Jainism is also summarized in the three tenets of ' (nonviolence), ' (asceticism), and ', a rejection of all simplistic and one-sided views of truth and reality.
+The core of Jainism is also summarized in the three tenets of ' (nonviolence), ' (asceticism), and ' (a rejection of all simplistic and one-sided views of truth and reality).